tyc/successfulunittest/manuscript/lowlevelcode.md

 With some planning after careful examination the register structure of the microcontroller, performing unit tests on low level drivers can occur in a robust manner.

+At the start of the project, it would save significant amount of time if the file that contains all the register is created.
+This can be used for unit test as well as for production code.

 ## Dealing with interrupts

-In an embedded system, the microcontroller would sometimes have to deal with interrupt.
-Interrupt is used for events that must be serviced and can not be missed.
-It is also used to handle non-periodic events.
+In an embedded system, the microcontroller would sometimes have to deal with interrupts.
+Interrupts are used for events that must be serviced and can not be missed.
+It is also used to handle non-periodic events where a polling strategy is not suitable.

-When a interrupt occurs in a microcontroller, it would load its program counter with the address of the interrupt service routine.
+When an interrupt occurs in a microcontroller, it would load its program counter with the address of the interrupt service routine.
 This is acheived by getting the address from a predefined address location in the memory space, this memory space is typically known as interrupt vector table.
 Once the program counter is loaded, the stack would be loaded with context and it start executing the interrupt service routine.

 From a unit test perspective, it is difficult to simulate the dynamic nature of the interrupt service routine.
 However, from the code perspective, the interrupt service routine is just like it is being called.
 The only difference is that no values are being passed into it.